witchfrommercury/OPenCV_Basics_MEXE-4101_ECHALUCE_FABUNAN/README.md

     thread.join()
 ```
 • Purpose: Allows simultaneous processing of multiple videos to save time.

 • Steps:

-  • A new thread is created for each video using threading.Thread with process_video as the target function.
+    • A new thread is created for each video using threading.
+Thread with process_video as the target function.

     • Threads are started using thread.start().

     • thread.join() ensures the main program waits for all threads to finish before proceeding.

 ---